McMahon killings: Killings

 At about 1:00 am on 24 March 1922, two men wearing police uniforms seized a sledgehammer from a Belfast Corporation workman, who was guarding a building site at Carlisle Circus.
 The sledgehammer was later used to smash open the McMahon door.
 A curfew was in place at the time, due to the daily violence in the city.
 At nearby Clifton Avenue they met three other men and the party of five proceeded to the home of Owen McMahon.
 Eight males and three women were in the house that night.
 The males were Owen, his six sons, and Edward McKinney.
 McKinney was from Desertegney, a parish just north of Buncrana in Inishowen, County Donegal.
 He worked for the McMahons as a barman.
 The women were Owen's wife Eliza, her daughter and her niece.
 At about 1:20 am, the gang used the sledgehammer to break down the door of the McMahon household.

 Owen's wife, Eliza, said that four of the men wore police caps and carried revolvers while another wore civilian clothes.
 John McMahon, one of Owen's sons, said "Four of the five men were dressed in the uniform of the RIC but, from their appearance, I know they are Specials, not regular RIC".
+The Nationalist newspaper The Irish News also conducted an enquiry and came to a similar conclusion on the identity of the killers: "it was generally accepted that the members were, of the part-time wholly Protestant, 'B' Class of the Special Constabulary".

 All of the men had hidden their faces.
 The four men in police uniform rushed up the stairs and herded the males into the dining room.
 The women were taken into another room.
 Eliza "got down on her knees and pleaded for mercy, but was struck on the side of the head and fell to the floor".
 When Owen asked why his family was being singled-out, one of the gunmen said it was because he was "a respected papist".
 The gunmen said "you boys say your prayers", before opening fire.
 Five of the men were killed outright and two were wounded, one fatally.